rajatverma09/Distributed_System_Assignments/assignment_1/README.md

 **Parallel Quick Sort**<br/>
 ___Assumpsion:___:
-    .For simplicity we use only closest 2^n process for this alogithm so that merging becomes simple. <br/>
+* For simplicity we use only closest 2^n process for this alogithm so that merging becomes simple. <br/>
-    .Number of process should be less than size of input array.
+* Number of process should be less than size of input array.

 **ALGORITHM:**<br/>
 1. Divide The given array into chunks and distribute to all the processes.
 Used MPI_Scatter for this purpose.
 2. Apply quicksort to all the received chunks.